 Sift flour and cocoa powder together; set aside.
 In a food processor, cream butter, salt and sugar.
 Add the egg and powders in 2 times.
 Mix until combined and chill for a couple of hours (can be made in advance).
-Flour countertop, work out half of the pastry – make it supple but still cool, and roll dough out into a 3mm (0.12”) disk and lightly prick.
-Make a 8” (21cm) greased round pan, tart ring or make individual if desired.
+Flour countertop, work out half of the pastry – make it supple but still cool, and roll dough out into a 0.12 inch/3mm disk and lightly prick.
+Make a 8 inch/21cm greased round pan, tart ring or make individual if desired.
 This recipe can handle 3 tart shells.
-The dough can be stored a week in the refrigerator or kept frozen for up to 6 months.
-Better leave the tart shell to rest overnight in the refrigerator to dry out; uncovered.
+The dough can be stored a week in the refrigerator or kept frozen for up to 3 months.
 Blend bake tart shell for 20 minutes at 350ºF/180ºC.
-Remove pie weights and bake for 10 min more; cool.
+Remove pie weights and bake for 10 minutes more; cool.

 *To make peanut buter from scratch, look up at Peanut Spread Recipe.
 Combine peanut butter and melted milk chocolate.
 Add corn flakes, nuts and chocolate pearls.
 Spread evenly in the baked tart shell; set aside.

-*To make Gianduja from scratch, look up at Crunchy Chocolate Candy Recipe.
 Blend all ingredients together.
-Pour over the nut-chocolate crunch and leave to set in a cool area or refrigerator.
-Make another layer of ganache if desired using a smaller in diameter ring lined with acetate or parchment; freeze to harden and unmold.
-Top the tart with and thaw completely before slicing the tart.
+Spread over the nut-chocolate crunch and leave it to set in a cool area or refrigerator.
+Make another layer of ganache if desired using a smaller ring lined with acetate or parchment; freeze to harden and un-mold.
+Top the tart with the frozen ganache and place in the refrigerator to thaw.